 Paper 2023/1951

-Protection Against Subversion Corruptions via Reverse Firewalls in the plain Universal Composability Framework
+Protection Against Subversion Corruptions via Reverse Firewalls in the Plain Universal Composability Framework

-Paula Arnold, University of Lübeck
+Paula Arnold, University of Luebeck

-Sebastian Berndt, University of Lübeck
+Sebastian Berndt, Technische Hochschule Lübeck

-Jörn Müller-Quade, Karlsruhe Institute of Technology
+Jörn Müller-Quade, Karlsruhe Institute of Technology, KASTEL Security Research Labs

-Astrid Ottenhues, Karlsruhe Institute of Technology
+Astrid Ottenhues, Karlsruhe Institute of Technology, KASTEL Security Research Labs

 Abstract